lambdamikel/Busch-2090/README.md

 ###Description

-The **push buttons of the TM1638 are the function keys of the Microtronic**, in this order of sequence:
+The **push buttons of the TM1638 are the function keys of the Microtronic**, in this order of sequence, from left to right:
+``HALT, NEXT, RUN, CCE, REG, STEP, BKP, RUN``:

     #define HALT  1
     #define NEXT  2